Merle from The Vision of Escaflowne

 The brown markings on the tail were made and attached the same way as the markings on the dress.
 I ironed them on after the tail was complete to ensure they all lined up evenly the way I wanted them to.
 The white fur at the tip of tall was hand-sewed on.

 As for the wig, I bought an "Indigo" classic from Arda Wigs in the color "rose pink".
 It was longer and wavier than I expected it to be (the back flipped out the opposite way than I needed it to), but it was the perfect base wig for Merle and I totally recommend it.
+I put it on a wig head that I altered using

-Then I trimmed the rest of the wig into a bob.
-I curled the ends of the wig inwards using a round-brush, a hairdryer and five hours of patience.
+this technique, and then began styling the wig.
+I trimmed the wig into a bob, curled the ends of the wig inwards using a round-brush, a hairdryer, and five hours of patience, and styled the bangs.

 Merle wears sandals in the anime.
-I know other cosplayers have managed to find similar sandals in the right colour, but try as I might, I couldn't find any existing sandals that I liked.
-So I decided to try something new and make sandals.
+I know other cosplayers have managed to find similar sandals in the right colour, but try as I might, I couldn't find any existing sandals that I liked so I decided to try something new and make sandals.

-I started with a base pair of cheap black sandals that were kinda similar to what I needed.
+I started with a base pair of cheap black sandals that were similar to what I needed.
 I cut most of the sandals' straps off leaving just enough of the original straps to sew new straps to.
 Then I sewed brown felt into four strips and pinned these strips to the sandals while wearing them to figure out where I wanted the new straps to be.
 Once I figured that out, I hand-sewed the new straps to the bit of original straps I left behind.
+I then covered the sides of the sandals in tape to make a pattern for covering them in felt too.
+I cut out a piece of felt backed in head-in-bond of the same shape as the pattern I made from the tape and hand-sewed the felt to the sides of the sandals.

 Here are some before and after photos of the sandals that I hope will help explain what I did to make them:

+The markings on my face, arms and legs were made out of dark brown felt and heat-and-bond.
+I patterned the markings with paper first and then cut them out of the felt/heat-and-bond.
+I stuck them to my body using spirit gum, which worked quite well.
 I did learn that the body markings are only good for one use, so I bought extra dark brown felt to make extra sets of the markings for future times I wear the costume.

 I really enjoy making "simple" costumes and taking my time with them so this was a fun project for me.
 I felt it provided me with many challenges, especially since I decided to make sandals for the first time and make the pendant from scratch.

 As for the experience of wearing it at a con, I was pleasantly surprised by how many people recognized Merle.
-The costume got a lot of love!
+The costume got a lot of love.
 Additionally, I met a lot of people who were like, "Your costume looks familiar and I should know it but I can't quite identify it!" because they hadn't seen Escaflowne in years.
 I also ran into many of people who made Merle costumes in the past, which I thought was pretty cool.
 This costume was very popular in the late 90s and early 2000s.
 I was just late to the party.
 LOL.

 « Back to the Costume Gallery